-This campaign seeks to engage college and sixth-form students to consider sustainability when opening their first bank account.
+This was a pilot campaign, run during 2021, to engage college and sixth-form students to consider sustainability when opening their first bank account.

 Many of our banks still pour huge amounts of money into destructive industries like fossil fuels and weapons, however it could be used as a force for good instead - check out our video below for background!

-We are offering a free workshop aimed at college and sixth-forms to engage students on the area.
+We have developed a workshop aimed at college and sixth-forms to engage students on the area.

 The session will look at the history of banks, the current issues with our banking system and what we can do about it.
 We’ll explore some of the harmful practices that big corporate banks are involved with, and look at examples where banks or similar institutions are doing things differently.